Residual Deep Gaussian Processes on Manifolds: Conclusion

 \subsubsection{Acknowledgments}

 VB was supported by ELSA (European Lighthouse on Secure and Safe AI) funded by the European Union under grant agreement No. 101070617.
+KW thanks Edoardo Ponti for his mentorship.
 The Blender rendering scripts we used for plotting were adapted from~\textcite{terenin2022}.